iotaledger/iota.rs/README.md

 * Generate addresses
 * Interact with an IRI node

-This is beta software, so there may be performance and stability issues.
+This is client library is still in the beta stage, so there may be performance and stability issues.
 As IOTA Foundation currently working on `bee`, we also decided to re-implement common libraries for security.
 This library is going to be feature freeze untill fundamental crates are done.
-Please report any issues in our [issue tracker](https://github.com/iotaledger/iota-lib-rs/issues).
+Please report any issues in our [issue tracker](https://github.com/iotaledger/iota.rs/issues).

 |Table of contents|
 |:----|